 When the company was chartered in 1925, there were thirty-six policyholders and the total value of the property insured by the company was $194,200.
 Currently, the company has over 2,600 policyholders and insurance in force at the end of 2016 was nearly $1,120,000,000.
-Twenty-three counties make up the Kane County Mutual writing territory.
+Twenty-five counties make up the Kane County Mutual writing territory.

 During the period from 1925 until 1968 the directors served as the agents for the company.
 When the state began requiring agents to be licensed, two of the directors obtained their agent’s license and purchased all the business from the other directors.
 Clifford Russell and Peter Peterson became agents in 1968 and were joined by David Werdin in 1971.
 They were the only agents for the company until 1977 when the company began signing contracts with independent insurance agencies.

 The company formed Kane Mutual Insurance Service, an independent insurance agency, in 1971 to meet the expanding needs of the policyholders for types of insurance coverage that could not be provided by Kane County Mutual.
 The company and the agency shared the same office until 1991 when the company expanded into the office next door at 910

 Stevens Street.
 Until moving to our present location in 2014, the company operated out of adjoining offices and shared some pieces of office equipment.
 In 1996, Kane Mutual Insurance Service began operating totally independent of the company.